 Namely, the predicted values can be greater than or less than the observed values.
 And when we add together positive and negative differences, individual errors may cancel each other out.
 As a result, we can get the sum close to (or even equal to) zero even though the terms were relatively large.
 This could lead us to a false conclusion that our prediction is accurate since the error is low.

 In contrast, when we take a square of each difference, we get a positive number, and each individual error increases the sum.
 In other words, squaring makes both positive and negative differences contribute to the final value in the same way.
-Thanks to squaring, we can say that that the smaller the value of MSE, the better model.
+Thanks to squaring, we can say that the smaller the value of MSE, the better model.

 In particular, if the predicted values coincided perfectly with observed values, then MSE would be zero.
 This, however, nearly never happens in practice: MSE is almost always strictly positive because there's almost always some noise (randomness) in the observed values.